 A couple of good friends and I started a short story club.
 They are quicker to read than books!
 We have been at it a couple of years and it has been a really good experience.
 Then we got brave and decided to try to write our own stories.

-So below are links to my two attempts to create stories worth reading.
+So below are links to my three attempts to create stories worth reading.
 Let me know what you think:

 For anyone who has ever wondered what it is like to be in a terrible collision and to fight through years of recovery, I strongly recommend giving andthenithitus a listen.
 The first hand experience of these two motor vehicle accident survivors is a wonderful resource.
 Visit their site and give their podcast a listen.